wp-plugins/praybox/readme.txt

 Tags: church, pray, prayer, religion, ministry, prayer request, ministry tools Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.0.8
+Stable tag: 1.0.9

-PrayBox is a prayer request application that allows users to submit requests, or pray for existing requests, as well as allowing site administrators to manage prayer requests.
+PrayBox is being used to manage prayer requests on WordPress websites all over the world.

 == Description ==